 2.1.
 To aid in the design process, a detailed collection of requirements and acceptable building systems has been compiled and is presented in the following sections.
-These standardized systems are not meant to unduly limit the design but rather to reduce costs and ensure a consistent level of quality for all BIA school facilities.
+These standardized systems are not meant to unduly limit the design.
+Rather they are intended to help reduce costs and ensure a consistent level of quality for all BIA Justice/Detention facilities, nationwide.